MicrosoftDocs/win32/desktop-src/WMP/context-menus.md

 ---
 title: Context Menus
 description: Context Menus
-ms.assetid: 'd1ea899a-9087-4502-8825-5cef1a87ef03'
+ms.assetid: d1ea899a-9087-4502-8825-5cef1a87ef03
-keywords: ["Windows Media Player online stores,context menus", "online stores,context menus", "type 1 online stores,context menus", "Windows Media Player online stores,custom context menus", "online stores,custom context menus", "type 1 online stores,custom context menus", "context menus", "custom context menus"]
+keywords:
+- Windows Media Player online stores,context menus
+- online stores,context menus
+- type 1 online stores,context menus
+- Windows Media Player online stores,custom context menus
+- online stores,custom context menus
+- type 1 online stores,custom context menus
+- context menus
+- custom context menus
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Context Menus

 Online stores can provide custom context menus.
-To do this, the online store plug-in implements the [IWMPContentPartner::GetCommands](iwmpcontentpartner-getcommands.md) method.
+To do this, the online store plug-in implements the [IWMPContentPartner::GetCommands](/windows/win32/contentpartner/nf-contentpartner-iwmpcontentpartner-getcommands?branch=master) method.
 Windows Media Player calls this method to provide information about the location in the user interface where the context menu is displayed (where the user right-clicked).
-The plug-in returns an array of [WMPContextMenuInfo](wmpcontextmenuinfo.md) structures that describe each context menu item, including a command ID for each.
+The plug-in returns an array of [WMPContextMenuInfo](/windows/win32/contentpartner/ns-contentpartner-wmpcontextmenuinfo?branch=master) structures that describe each context menu item, including a command ID for each.

 After Windows Media Player has retrieved the array, the Player uses the array to build the context menu the user sees.
-When the user clicks an item in the context menu, the Player calls [IWMPContentPartner::InvokeCommand](iwmpcontentpartner-invokecommand.md), passing the command ID associated with the menu item through the *dwCommandID* parameter.
+When the user clicks an item in the context menu, the Player calls [IWMPContentPartner::InvokeCommand](/windows/win32/contentpartner/nf-contentpartner-iwmpcontentpartner-invokecommand?branch=master), passing the command ID associated with the menu item through the *dwCommandID* parameter.
 The Player also passes a library location value and an array of IDs that represents the items the menu was invoked upon, such as an array of track IDs.
 By using this information, the plug-in can start any appropriate process in response to the user's mouse click.

 ## Related topics